vippsas/vipps-login-api/vipps-login-api-faq.md

 ## Can we change the name that appears in customer's Vipps app under `Login and Access`?

 The name which is displayed in the app is the name of the sales unit.
-You can do it yourself on [portal.vipps.no](https://portal.vipps.no/).
+You can change it yourself on [portal.vipps.no](https://portal.vipps.no/).
-Press `rediger`/`edit` under `salgsstedsinfo`/`?` and change to the desired name.
+Press  _rediger_ (_edit_) under _salgsstedsinfo_ (_sales unit information_) and change to the desired name.

-## How can I log out a user?
+## How can I log a user out?

-_Vipps Login_ does not support merchant initiated logout in the browser as this would effectively log the user out of Vipps Login (meaning that the user will no longer be remembered in the browser across sites that use Vipps Login).
+_Vipps Login_ does not support merchant-initiated log-out in the browser. as this would effectively log the user out of Vipps Login (meaning that the user will no longer be remembered in the browser across sites that use Vipps Login).
 You are of course free to log the user out of your service (by disabling your own session).

 If a user wants to log out of a specific browser remembered in Vipps Login, they need to do this in the Vipps app by navigating to:
-`Profile->Personal Information->Browsers that remember you`, select a browser and press the logout button.
+_Profile_ > _Personal Information_ > _Browsers that remember you_, select a browser, and press the _logout_ button.

 ## Common errors